linkedin/kafka-monitor/README.md

 broker without requiring users to manually manage the partition assignment of the monitor topic.

-Kafka Monitor is used in conjunction with different middle-layer services such as linkedin-kafka-clients and Kafka REST proxy in order to monitor single clusters, pipeline desination clusters, as well as Kafka REST clusters, as done at Linkedin engineering for real-time cluster healthchecks.
+Kafka Monitor is used in conjunction with different middle-layer services such as li-apache-kafka-clients in order to monitor single clusters, pipeline desination clusters, and other types of clusters as done in Linkedin engineering for real-time cluster healthchecks.

 ## Getting Started